 A cool, dry day is best for this activity.
 If gingerbread is made on a humid day, it will come out soft and crumbly like a cookie, rather than hard and sturdy like a rock.
 (Humidity will also prevent the icing from hardening.)
 You can freeze the dough a month or so ahead or store the baked pieces, separated by waxed paper, in an airtight container in a cold area for a week or two.

-For this recipe, you’ll need a heavy paper and scissors to create a house pattern, a rolling pin, parchment paper, a sharp knife, and a ruler.
+You’ll need heavy paper and scissors to create a house pattern, a rolling pin, parchment paper, a sharp knife, and a ruler.
 Because the dough is stiff and difficult to mix, make it in two batches.
 Make additional batches if you plan to add dormers or additions.

 1 cup brown sugar